joe42/CloudFusion/README.rst

 This assumes that you saved the configuration file as **db.ini** to your home directory.
 If you simply copied the configuration file as suggested, replace **db.ini** with **Sugarsync.ini** or **Dropbox.ini** respectively.
 If you use Dropbox, your webbrowser will prompt you to login into Dropbox and grant access rights to CloudFusion.
+Except, if you entered your username and password in the configuration file, then this will be automatized.
 The current time limit for this is one minute.
 If you did not make it in time, copying the configuration file fails.
 But you can simply retry by copying the configuration again